pingcap/docs/pd-configuration-file.md

 ### `initial-cluster-token`

-+ Used to identify different clusters during the bootstrap phase.
++ Identifies different clusters during the bootstrap phase.
 + Default value: `"pd-cluster"`
 + If multiple clusters that have nodes with same configurations are deployed successively, you must specify different tokens to isolate different cluster nodes.